techgrounds/cloud-6-repo-AbdouSamad99/AZ-900 Azure Fundamentals.md

   Blob Storage can manage thousands of simultaneous uploads, massive amounts of video data, constantly growing log files, and can be reached from anywhere with an internet connection.

-  Blobs aren't limited to common file formats.
+  **Blobs aren't limited to common file formats**.
 A blob could contain gigabytes of binary data streamed from a scientific instrument, an encrypted message for another application, or data in a custom format for an app you're developing.

   Blob Storage is ideal for: